tcvieira/IA368-DD-012023/assingments/09-ColBERT/article-slides.md

 - **ColBERTv1**
   - late interaction as a neural ranking paradigm
   - dense vector representation for each token
-  - exact match vs soft match
+  - discussions on exact match vs soft match
-  - promote exact match where it is more relevant to IR
+  - hypotesis over it promotes exact match where it is more relevant to IR
+  - can be use as reranker or end2end top-k retriever
 - **single-vector** - a pretrained language model is used to encode each query and each document into a single high-dimensional vector, and relevance is modeled as a simple dot product between both vectors
 - **multi-vector**
   - for a query/doc $q$ encoder outputs a matrix $nxD$, not a vector